DinethPrabashana/Counters_implementation/README.md

 - **Description**: A circular shift register where the output of the last flip-flop is fed to the first.
 - **Example**: Often used in sequence generation and timing applications.

-## Project Details
+## Implementation Details

-The project includes:
+The Implementation includes:
 - Verilog code for the N-bit ripple counter.
 - Testbenches for simulation.
-- Implementation guidelines and detailed comments within the code.

 ## Diagrams and Illustrations